mrafayaleem/mrafayaleem.github.io/_posts/2016-03-31-apache-kafka-producer-benchmarks.md

 ## Single producer producing syncronously on a topic with replication factor of 3 and 6 partitions.
 *For this case, I increased the `batch.size` from `8196` to `64000` for each run to accomodate for sync mode.*

 Again, *Pure Python* and *Pure Jython* producers showed similar throughput, although max latencies are slightly higher than the previous run.
-It does seem like throughput in this case is mostly limited by code execution or `kafka-python` producer client implementation.
+It does seem that throughput in this case is mostly limited by code execution or `kafka-python` producer client implementation.
 Throughput for *Pure Java* and *Java interfaced Jython* has almost halved compared to the previous case which makes sense here as we ran these producers in sync mode.

 **Results:**